ashevchuk/midea-ac/README.md

 # midea-ac
 midea air conditioning smart network device remote control (without m-smart cloud)

-an attempt to reverse engineer the air conditioning control protocol of the manufacturer midea (potentially of other brands). allows you to control the air conditioning smart device without using a m-smart cloud.
+an attempt to reverse engineer the air conditioning control protocol of the manufacturer midea (potentially of other brands. it is possible to identify such a device by using "NetHome" software). allows you to control the air conditioning smart device without using a m-smart cloud.

 ## usage